Uniform Type Identifiers

 In fact, the operating system bases most of its decisions on the file's path extension.
 On the web, however, use MIME type.
 So you see for jpeg image, there are five different pieces of metadata, all representing exactly the same thing.

 Well, on Apple's platforms, that's okay, because we use a single string called a uniform type identifier to canonically identify this file format.
-For JPEG images, public.jpeg refers to all JPEG images, whether they're local or on the web.
+For JPEG images, public.jpeg

-When talking about uniform type identifiers, we say that the public.jpeg type conforms to the more abstract image type.
+type conforms to the more abstract image type.
 This conformance tree implicitly allows for multiple inheritance (like how protocols work in Swift and Objective-C).

 UTI can represent files.
 But we use them throughout our platforms for other purposes too.
 For instance, we also use them as the canonical type of pasteboard content.

 Many apps create and maintain their own data formats, and these formats deserve their own unique types.
 If you're using types declared by the system, you don't need to do much.
-We include a large number of types in /System/Library/CoreServices/CoreTypes.bundle.
+We include a large number of types in /System/Library/CoreServices/CoreTypes.bundle

-When creating your own UTI, there are a few naming rules to follow: UTI are always case-insensitive ASCII and reverse-DNS, such as com.example.file.
-Ideally, you'll use some more descriptive identifiers.
-Apple reserves some prefixes or namespaces in identifiers:
+When creating your own UTI, there are a few naming rules to follow: UTI are always case-insensitive ASCII and reverse-DNS, such as com.example.file

-• dyn.*, fairly rare these days.
+, fairly rare these days.com.example.*

-• com.apple.* is reserved for use by Apple.
+is reserved for use by Apple.

 [1] "Imported" tells the system, "This type exists.
 Here's some information about it."